 A. Don’t see only what you lack

-- While Jesus was ministering to the crowd that day, apparently, the disciples were holding a meeting and had come to the conclusion that Jesus could
+- While Jesus was ministering to the crowd that day, apparently, the disciples were holding a meeting and had come to the conclusion that Jesus could use their advice.

 - Never mind the fact that He is called Wonderful Counselor, many people still find it necessary to help the Lord out by telling Him what's best.